barbagroup/snake-repro/reviewers.md

 > _5) What do you see as the weakest aspect of this manuscript?:_
 >
 > 1- Perhaps the biggest issue to more completely address in the paper is the fundamental nature of the physical problem being solved.
 How well-posed is the problem, what sort of natural variability may be expected, and how reproducible are results intrinsically?
 One might look at a complementary study of vortex shedding off of a cylinder where the behavior is well-known.
 Are the results reproducible at very low Reynolds number?
 And do they cease being so as the Reynolds number increases, and if so at what value do the problems seen in the paper begin?

-I read over Williamson (1996) again, looking for clues to frame the reply to this comment.
-It's true that bluff-body wakes are particularly complex flows—they involve three shear layers: the boundary layer, separating free shear layer, and the wake.
+It's true that bluff-body wakes are particularly complex flows—they involve three shear layers: the boundary layer, separating free shear layer, and the wake (Williamson, 1996).
-During the revision of the manuscript, we added some notes about the shear layer instabilities involved in the problem investigated (see [change](https://www.authorea.com/users/99991/articles/121035/history/2789c0cfc477d3aad0a21af71d86cfe26e9160bf)).
+During the revision of the manuscript, we added some notes about the shear layer instabilities involved in the problem (see the [change](https://www.authorea.com/users/99991/articles/121035/history/2789c0cfc477d3aad0a21af71d86cfe26e9160bf) online).
-Physically, we can talk about instabilities in all of these.
-The free shear layer, for example, is subject to Kelvin-Helmholtz instability (principally a 2D mechanism).
-In the case of the wake, von Karman showed in 1912 that vortex streets are unstable (although assuming infinite vortices and no body).

-There are three vortex-shedding regimes: a "stable" periodic one for Re=40–150; a transition at Re=150–300, and an "irregular" regime at Re=300–10,000.
-We are squarely in the "irregular" regime.

-Finally, Williamson cites work by Karniadakis and Triantafyllou (1992) suggesting that as Re increases "the wake velocity fluctuations indicate a cascade of period-doubling bifurcations, which create a chaotic state in the flow at around Re=500."

-Yet, I don't think any of this is pertinent to the message of our paper.
+Yet, we don't think this changes the message of our paper.
 Yes our flow situation is complex.
 But you don't need a highly unsteady complex flow to be faced with challenges to reproducibility.

-Take a simple saddle point in an ideal 2D flow.
-The dynamical system is linear and you can write down an analytical solution easily.
-But if you try to solve it numerically, it's going to be very sensitive to small errors.
-One initial condition right next to the stable manifold will come very close to the critical point, then go to infinity.
-Another initial condition very, very close, but on the other side of the manifold, will end up in minus infinity.

-Any time you have exponential growth in the model, there will be huge challenges to numerical reproducibility.
-This is not a feature of complex vortical flows, in particular.

-We can have long discussions about these issues, but it seems (to me) beyond the scope of our paper.

 We already say that "highly unsteady fluid dynamics is a particularly tough application for reproducibility [...]
 In any application that has sufficient complexity, we should repeat simulations checking how robust they are to small variations." (p.
 9).

 "how reproducible are results intrinsically?"
-Well, there is no randomness in the model: the 2D Navier-Stokes equation should give deterministic results with sufficiently fine discretization, no?
-WE DO, in fact, replicate the results (with OpenFOAM and IBAMR) eventually, so I think we've shown that there is no such intrinsic lack of reproducibility.
+We do, in fact, replicate the results (with OpenFOAM and IBAMR) eventually, so I think we've shown that there is no such intrinsic lack of reproducibility.
 It's just hard!

 "at what value do the problems seen in the paper begin?"
 We computed with two different values of Re: 1000, and 2000.
 The difficulties appear at the higher value of Re.
-We're not going to repeat this painful process with values of Re in between! ... we already made hundreds of simulations, and this is not the point of the paper, right?
 We're trying to replicate a previously published finding at Re=1000 and 2000.

-In summary, I think we can only stress the points we already make in the paper.

 Regarding well-posedness—to be well posed, the initial-boundary value problem must have a unique solution and depend continuously on the data.
 With appropriate boundary conditions on pressure at infinity, the Navier-Stokes equations are well posed.